nutype/node-shell-cmd/readme.md

     // basically the type of OS grunt-shell-cmd is running inside of
     cmd: {
         // the "all" platform means you can execute the command regardless of
-        // the platform and any additional platformst specified are ignored
+        // the platform and any additional platforms specified are ignored
         all: function(args, pipe, input, callback) {
             // if you need to execute an actual shell command, then you must
             // use the execCommand function